reeseovine/dotfiles-old/README.md

 A wrapper around [tweet.sh](https://github.com/piroor/tweet.sh) so I can send tweets without having to open Twitter.

 **wiktionary** *by me*
-I started with the code for [Rofimoji](https://github.com/fdw/rofimoji) and repurposed it for looking up definitions from Wiktionary.
+Look up definitions from Wiktionary.
+You can set the language as well.

 ### Backups
 I wrote three scripts for managing backups: